Bachelor of Science (Nursing) / Bachelor of Science (Nursing) (Honours)

 Honours student will be expected to complete the following courses:

-NUR4102B Consolidated Clinical Practice (10 units) This course enables students to integrate theory and clinical knowledge through experience in the clinical setting.
+NUR4102C Consolidated Clinical Practice (8 units) This course enables students to integrate theory and clinical knowledge through experience in the clinical setting.
 Students will focus on planning, implementing and evaluating care using evidence based practice.
-Students will apply knowledge from nursing and clinical sciences in the clinical management of patients.
+Students will apply knowledge from nursing and clinical sciences in the clinical management of patients for transition into the role and competencies of a newly Registered Nurse.
 This course requires a 100% attendance.

 This course provides students with knowledge and skills on quantitative and qualitative research methods.
 Major topics include an introduction to research; framing a research question; collection and analysis of quantitative data, qualitative data collection and analysis.

-In this course, the student draws together the clinical experiences, theoretical knowledge and research skills gained through the programme to conduct a supervised research project either primary or secondary research.
-The student will design, conduct and submit a research project under the supervision of an academic staff member and principal investigator.
+This course aims to integrate students’ draw together the clinical experiences, theorectical knowledge and research skills gained through the programme to conduct a supervised primary or secondary research project.
+The student will conceptualize design, conduct, write and submit a research project under the supervision of an academic staff member and principal investigator.

 Research & NUrSing